Follow the adventures of our doodles and meet our families on our Facebook group page OBX Doodles!

 Welcome to OBX Doodles, where we breed beautiful CKC standard, medium and mini Goldendoodles, Aussiedoodles, standard Poodles, and standard Bernedoodles in 2020.
 We are are located near the Virginia and North Carolina border in Hertford, NC.
 Our town is a small boating and farming community within an hour of the Outer Banks.
 What sets us apart from many other breeders is our unique guardian program, where all of our dogs and puppies are raised in a nurturing home environment with real families and never in an outdoor kennel.
 Each litter is born and raised IN our home, exposed to normal household noises, socialized with other dogs, and handled daily by adults and our children alike.
 We have had multiple puppies achieve Canine Good Citizen recognition and go on to complete Therapy Dog International training (TDI).
 Your puppy will be bomb proof!

-We are a daughter/mother breeding team and a true family operation, often enlisting help from our husbands, children, and my brothers.
+We are a daughter Heather/mother Tracey breeding team and a true family operation, often enlisting help from my children and my brothers.
 We consider ourselves an average family.
-My husband, Matt, is a teacher and my mother and I are both nurses.
-We live with our three children and our Standard Poodles, Bonnie and Elsa, as well as our Goldendoodles, Belle, Jasmine, Piper and our Toy Poodle Minnie.
+My mother and I are both nurses.
+We live with my three children and our Standard Poodles, Bonnie and Elsa, as well as our Goldendoodles, Belle, Jasmine, Piper and our Toy Poodle Minnie.
 My mother, Tracey, lives with us and keeps our other Goldendoodles Nani and Lilo.
 In addition, we have other poodles and goldendoodles all placed in excellent guardian homes with local families.

 I have been around animals the majority of my life ranging from household pets to livestock and am finally living my dream of breeding dogs.
 I chose the Goldendoodle breed because I've had both retrievers and poodles.
 Although they are both great breeds, I believe that combining the intelligence and non-shedding characteristics of the poodle with the goofy, family-oriented golden retriever yields the perfect family dog.